Seeed-Studio/wiki-documents/docs/Guide_for_Codecraft_using_Arduino.md

 ![output boolean blocks](https://github.com/SeeedDocument/Guide_for_Codecraft_using_Arduino/raw/master/img/p5.png)

 Output Boolean Blocks are hexagonal shaped blocks that checks if a condition is “true” or “false” and performs an operation once the condition is met.
 These block can be placed inside Boolean Blocks and C blocks.

+### Compatible Grove

+Please refer to the [CodeCraft Grove Compatible List](http://wiki.seeedstudio.com/Codecraft_Grove_Compatible_List/) to confirm if your Grove is supported.

 ### Basic Tutorial